 The city is located within the traditional territory of the Snuneymuxw First Nation.
 The City acknowledges the role of First Nations in community planning and economic development in its protocol agreements and planning priorities outlined in major City documents like the OCP.
 The Nation is very active in economic and business ventures through Petroglyph Development Group (PDG), a wholly-owned corporation delegated to manage business and economic development.
 It intends to further stimulate economic growth, foster equitable partnerships and support their people with access to employment, education, housing, health care.
 PDG's current areas of focus are in Forestry and Tourism.
-The City and the Economic Development Agency should seek out mutually beneficial economic outcomes by working closely with all area First Nations on joint planning and initiatives.
+The City and EcDev should seek out mutually beneficial economic outcomes by working closely with all area First Nations on joint planning and initiatives.

-3.4.1 Increasing the dialogue and generating options for reconciliation
+3.4.1 Increase the dialogue and generating options for reconciliation

 - Work with the Snuneymuxw, Snaw-Naw-As and Stz'uminus First Nations to build support for strategy implementation and identify areas of joint action. - Engage Reconciliation Canada resources for increasing dialogue between First Nations, the City and the business community on economic issues.
-Request a speaker service and a dialogue workshop. - Assess options for further collaboration on economic development and business development initiatives between the Petroglyph Development Group, the City and the Economic Development Agency specifically around tourism and forestry. - Work with the Chamber and SFN on the development of an Indigenomics Program within the City of Nanaimo to help local first Nations take a seat at the economic table.
+Request a speaker service and a dialogue workshop. - Assess options for further collaboration on economic development and business development initiatives between the Petroglyph Development Group, the City and EcDev specifically around tourism and forestry. - Work with the Chamber and SFN on the development of an Indigenomics Program within the City to support Snuneymuxw and other First Nations are active players in a prosperous economy.